Sky Link (Russia): History

 22 December 2010 the management of "Sky Link" reported the launch of the GSM network in all regions for which the license was obtained, but in fact none of the subjects of the Russian Federation, Tele2 a network of GSM and does not work.

-2014 "Tele2 Russia" gained control of "SkyLink".
+2014 "Tele2 Russia" gained control of "Sky Link".
 The transaction was part of the merger of Rostelecom-Mobile assets.

-25 May 2016 the management of "SkyLink" reported the launch of the LTE network in 4 regions in 450 MHz-spectrum.
+25 May 2016 the management of "Sky Link" reported the launch of the LTE network in 4 regions in 450 MHz-spectrum.